 - Response to 80,545 UW 2-1-1 calls directing families and residents to much needed services.

-The United Way of Lee, Hendry, Glades, and Okeechobee has raised and distributed over $199 million since it was established in 1957.
+The United Way of Lee, Hendry, and Glades has raised and distributed over $199 million since it was established in 1957.

 Ways to Contribute